1alexvash/Typist/README.md

 # Typist

-This app will help you to practice typing and type faster
+This app will help you to practice typing to type faster

 ## Installing the project && running on the local machine